N0rthw1nd/Twitter-Search-Engine/README.md

 "IRProjectSearchEngine" is the main directory of the backend, it containts an Intellij project, with all the configuration files, the already built index and the crawled data.

 "WebApp" contains the FrontEnd.
-In the main directory are located the Report and the PowerPoint.

 # Libraries